Roy Clare

-Rear Admiral Roy Alexander George Clare, CBE, DL (born 30 September 1950) is a non-executive Director/Trustee in the 'third sector', including appointments as: inaugural Chair of the Chelmsford Cultural Development Trust; as a member of the Board of Trustees of Good Things Foundation, the UK's leading digital inclusion charity; and The Heritage Alliance, a significant advocacy body for England's heritage.
+Rear Admiral Roy Alexander George Clare, CBE, DL (born 30 September 1950) was a Flag Officer in the Royal Navy, Chair of the Chelmsford Cultural Development Trust, trustee of digital inclusion charity Good Things Foundation and of the Heritage Alliance.

-Formerly a Flag Officer in the Royal Navy, he has more than twenty years' experience as a museum director and in leadership and governance of cultural bodies.

-In April 2011 he was appointed director of the Auckland War Memorial Museum in New Zealand, replacing interim director Sir Don McKinnon.
-His contract was twice extended by the Museum's Trust Board, but he and his wife returned to the UK at the end of 2016 to be nearer family.
-His successor as Director was David Gaimster.
+From April 2011 until 2016, he was director of the Auckland War Memorial Museum in New Zealand.

 Early life and naval career

 Clare was born in Hammersmith, London, on 30 September 1950.
 He moved with his family from London to Cape Town, South Africa, where he attended St George's Grammar School.

 Clare joined the Royal Navy as a seaman at HMS Ganges in 1966, aged 15, and rose to become a rear admiral in 1999, serving in a NATO appointment before leaving the service voluntarily in 2000 to take up the role of Director of the National Maritime Museum, Greenwich.

-During his naval career he studied at the Britannia Royal Naval College, Dartmouth (passing out in 1972 as the winner of that year's Queen's Sword of Honour), the Royal Naval Staff College, Greenwich, and the Royal College of Defence Studies (1993).
+During his naval career he studied at the Britannia Royal Naval College, Dartmouth (1972), the Royal Naval Staff College, Greenwich, and the Royal College of Defence Studies (1993).
 He was Military Assistant to the Minister of State for the Armed Forces (1989–91) and the Assistant Director of Navy Plans (Ships) (1993–96).

 Clare served at sea in Eastbourne, Decoy, Ashanti, Diomede, Juno and Glamorgan.
 His commands included the minehunter Bronington the destroyers Birmingham (1987–89) and York (1991–92), and the aircraft carrier Invincible (1996–97).
 He was captain of the Third Destroyer Squadron in 1991–92 and in 1998–99 was commodore of the Britannia Royal Naval College, where he was responsible for preparing new entrant officers for their careers.
 While Commodore at the college he founded the Britannia Museum, opening the college to public visitors for the first time.

-Clare was a trustee of the historic vessel HMS Bronington between 1989 and 1999, after she was decommissioned from the Royal Navy; he was vice-president of the Bronington Trust in 1999 until the Trust ceased to exist in 2002.
+Clare was a trustee of HMS Bronington between 1989 and 1999, after she was decommissioned from the Royal Navy.
+He was vice-president of the Bronington Trust in 1999 until the Trust ceased to exist in 2002.
 He edited the book HMS Bronington: A Tribute to One of Britain's Last Wooden Walls And a Celebration of The Ton Class, which was published in 1996.